-- The number of attempted credits in which a student is expected to complete their degree or certificate cannot exceed 150% of the published length of the program.
-Withdrawals, repeats, and failed credits are all counted toward the Maximum Timeframe.
+- Maximum Time Frame Standard: The number of attempted credits in which a student is expected to complete their degree or certificate cannot exceed 150% of the published length of the program.
+Withdrawals, repeats, and failed credits are all counted toward the Maximum Time Frame.
 This Maximum Time Frame standard is intended to be long enough to allow for changes in a major, transfer credits, withdrawn courses, etc.

 - Attempted credit hours include all courses for which a student is registered at the end of the posted term add/drop period (census date).

 - At Bay College, a grade of D- or above is considered passing.